 Tip #3: Arabian Tea House – Al Fahidi

-You might not wanna eat Italian, European or Indian, when you visit Dubai.
-But you might wanna eat authentic food.
-The Arabian Tea House Restaurant is a journey into Dubai’s past.
-It’s the first authentic Arabic restaurant since 1997, located in the Al Fahidi Historical Neighborhood.
-The Emirati inspired food and the wide selection of teas, can be enjoyed in a charming outdoor garden area.
+It was the first authentic Arabic restaurant to open (in 1997) in the Al Fahidi Historical Neighborhood.
+The Emirati-inspired food and wide selection of teas can be enjoyed in a charming outdoor garden area.

-Tourists meet here as well as locals, enjoying colorful trays for breakfast and authentic mains like Saloona Laham (fresh lamb cooked in a traditional way), but also vegetable dishes and traditional sweets.
-Ferni, date cakes, and a cup of gahwa (traditional Arabic coffee) can be indulged in a cozy atmosphere.
-Kids love the Kids menu with animal shaped foods.
+Tourists and locals alike meet here to enjoy colorful breakfast trays and authentic mains like Saloona Laham (fresh lamb cooked in a traditional way), as well as vegetable dishes and traditional sweets.
+Indulge in Ferni, date cakes, and a cup of gahwa (traditional Arabic coffee) in a cozy atmosphere.
+Kids will love the kids‘ menu with animal-shaped dishes.

 - Daily: 7am – 11 pm